Meghan Markle Is Helping Release a Charity Cookbook for Victims of Grenfell Fire

 We’ve known for a while that Meghan Markle loves to cook: her former blog, The Tig, was full of recipes; her old Instagram heavily featured her passion for food; and she revealed in a BBC interview that Prince Harry proposed to her while they were roasting an engagement chicken.
 So it’s only fitting that Meghan’s first solo charitable endeavor as a duchess involves a cookbook featuring recipes from women affected by the devastating Grenfell Tower fire.

 Kensington Palace revealed on Monday that Meghan is supporting the publication of a new community cookbook, entitled Together: Our Community Cookbook.
+It marks her first official project since her royal wedding to Prince Harry in May.
 The book includes more than 50 recipes from women whose community was affected by the 2017 tragedy, during which 71 residents were killed in an “unprecedented” apartment building fire.
 It will be released on September 25.

 “Together is a cookbook but it’s also the story of a West London community who gathered together in a kitchen and discovered the healing power of food,” Meghan says in a video, released on Monday by Kensington Palace.

-Note: This post has been updated with Serena Williams’s Instagram.